 Tactical Edge-to-Cloud Connectivity Framework

 Joint All-Domain Command and Control (JADC2) is a multibillion-dollar initiative from the U.S. Department of Defense (DoD) to revitalize the military’s current command and control (C2) infrastructure.
-JADC2 aims to establish a combined, synergistic network of sensors and warfighters that enables collective, real-time decision-making across the Air Force, Army, Marine Corps, Navy, and Space Force, or across sea, land, air, space, cyber, and other warfighting domains.
-This integrated network will provide the sensor and target data from the tactical edge, coupled with weapons resources to select the optimal weapon systems within hours, minutes, or potentially seconds.
+JADC2 aims to establish a combined, synergistic network of sensors and warfighters that enables collective, real-time decision-making across the Air Force, Army, Marine Corps, Navy, Cyber and Space Force,across all warfighting domains.
+This integrated network will provide the sensor and target data from the tactical edge to command and control (C2) systems, coupled with weapons resources to select the optimal weapon systems within hours, minutes, or potentially seconds.
 This acceleration is significant, compared to the current multi-day process needed to analyze the operating environment and issue commands.

-JADC2 will provide a cloud-like environment for the Joint Force to share intelligence, surveillance and reconnaissance data.
+JADC2 will enable the Joint Force to share intelligence, surveillance and reconnaissance data in real-time.
 JADC2 makes it possible to transmit across many network domains to enable faster decision-making using artificial intelligence algorithms that can identify targets, then recommend the optimal weapon—both kinetic and non-kinetic—to engage the target.

 RTI Connext® provides a proven software framework with a loosely coupled architecture that is ideal for helping JADC2 unite Joint Forces networks to work reliably, even when those channels are disconnected, denied, intermittent, or have limited bandwidth.
-Based on the Data Distribution ServiceTM (DDS) standard, Connext provides the fault tolerance, resiliency and security that is required by mission-critical applications, supports both legacy and future information data models, and can be built and reconfigured dynamically in response to evolving threats.
+Connext provides the fault tolerance, resiliency and security that is required by mission-critical applications, supports both legacy and future information data models, and can be built and reconfigured dynamically in response to evolving threats.
 Furthermore, the common wire protocols and APIs of Connext enable seamless integration and interoperability, addressing the barriers of traditional U.S. defense networks.

 JADC2 and Modular Open Systems Approach (MOSA)